sayanlp99/bits_notes/sem2/devops/devops.md

 ### **Conclusion**
 DevOps represents a cultural and technical shift in how software is developed and deployed.
 Success depends on collaboration, automation, and continuous improvement.
 Tools and practices discussed here provide a roadmap to efficient and secure development workflows.

-If additional areas need diagrams or in-depth explanation, let me know!

-I'll now analyze the contents of the newly uploaded document and compile detailed, structured notes similar to the previous ones.
-This will cover all the content, including additional explanations and diagrams where necessary.
-Let me process this.

-Here are detailed notes for the contents of **"Introduction to DevOps - Lecture 13 and 14" (Third File)**:

 ---

 ### **DevOps: Advanced Insights**